Hajdúböszörmény

 Hajdúböszörmény [ˈhɒjduːbøsørmeːɲ] is a town in northeastern Hungary with a population of approximately 30,000 people.

 History

+It was formerly known as Böszörmény, with added prefix Hajdú from Hajduk.

-It is also known as a famous college town with an excellent academic atmosphere, as it is home to one of the faculties of the world's 551st best university, the University of Debrecen.
+It is also home to one of the faculties of the University of Debrecen.
 It has a unique circular plan (like Paris) to the streets that is supposed to have originated as a defense from invasion or attack.
 Not knowing the plan of the streets a visitor could easily get quite lost only to discover that they were walking in circles for an extended period.

 Like many smaller towns of Hungary the population even within the city limits generates income as well as household necessities from agriculture and animal husbandry, because of this feature of the local economy, high fences and a cornucopia of smells are very common even within the town core.